 The additional anchor provided with the product means the set-up can be attached to a secondary camera or device, offering you the option to have 2 devices ready to go.

 The anchors are extremely light, they do not add any weight to your rig or create additional volume.
 They are an ingenious patent-pending creation.
 The Cuff itself, is subtle and compact, constructed by and large with ultralight materials.

 It is effortless to attach and detach, connecting and disconnecting from its application effortlessly.

 We loved taking the Cuff out on more casual shoots.
 It fared well as a secure accessory for taking a camera out to do some walkaround street photography.
 It would also be great for a beginner who wants to easily access their camera at all times without the worry of damaging it.

 The Cuff might not be best for shoots where you find yourself needing to take off a camera because with the added security, the strap offers also comes the challenge of removing a securely fixed strap!

 Also, if you have a large, weighty set-up, we might recommend laying off using the Cuff.
 Having your kit around your neck is hard enough when it’s weighty, fixing it to a single wrist is just plain uncomfortable!

-The Cuff retails on Amazon for approximately $45 (Ash) and $35 (Black) before shipping or you can get it for $40 direct from the manufacturer.
-All shipping is free within the US (extra charges are incurred for product shipping outside of the US).
+The cuff retails on Amazon for approximately $34.95 direct from the manufacturer.
+All shipping is free within the US (extra charges are incurred for product shipping outside the US).